cgcardona/boombox.js/README.md

 Mime Type
 ---------

-To get Firefox to recognize the .ogg file type correctly you will need to add this one line to the .htaccess file on the server that is serving up the audiofiles.
+To get Firefox to recognize the .ogg file type correctly you&rsquo;ll need to add this one line to the .htaccess file on the server that is serving up the audiofiles.